 |Harden Vol 2||10||15.0oz / 0.94lb|

-Above we have listed the weights of a few different Adidas and Nike models.
+Above we have listed the weights of various Adidas and Nike models.
 Even though there is not one designated weight for all footwear, that does not mean that you have to abandon all hope when it comes to finding lightweight shoes for running or heavier shoes for kicking assailants or whatever it is that people use heavy shoes for.

 Is there an average shoe weight?

 A completely random but fun to think about topic of debate on popular running forums is this obsession with whether or not the weight of your shoes will actually impact your overall performance.

 When it comes to trimming seconds off of your mile, runners and experts alike are split evenly between people who believe that it matters and people who believe that it does not.

 Now, that isn’t to say that anyone is saying if you run in combat boots it won’t impact your speed, but rather that no one has ever really thought about making heavier running shoes, and the reality is that most running shoes are fairly similar.